MSIA/2020-msia423-ganguly-got/README.md

 Filename: character-deaths.csv

 The above mentioned file has been downloaded and stored in `data/external` folder.
 User can choose to use the same file for the subsequent steps, in which case there is no need to download again.
 Otherwise the file needs to be downloaded locally and path for the same must be specified in `src/config.py`

 ### Step 1.
 Updating config.py
-src/config.py contains all the configurable details about the data ingestion pipeline.
+`src/config.py` contains all the configurable details about the data ingestion pipeline.
+Update the following information,

+ - List item

 ## Project Charter
 ### Vision